johnstonbl01/clementinejs/tutorials/tutorial-angular.md

 - `clickResults.push(result);` - Push the results from the query to the clickResults array.
 - `res.json(clickResults);` - Send a response to the browser with a [JSON](http://www.json.org/) version of the clickResults array.

 Whew!
 That's a lot of new information!
-Finally, we're [exporting](https://nodejs.org/api/modules.html#modules_module_exports) a function object named `clickHandler` to be used elsewhere in Node.

 Our new server-side controller is well on its way, but there's a problem.
 What happens if there are no documents in our collection?
 MongoDB is great about creating database and collections for us automatically when needed, but the data must be populated by us.
 If it's the first time using the application, there will not be any documents in the collection.
 We should account for this within this controller by inserting a document if one does not already exist.